abraunegg/onedrive/docs/INSTALL.md

 # Building and Installing the OneDrive Free Client

 ## Linux Packages
-This project has been packaged for the following Linux distribtuions:
+This project has been packaged for the following Linux distributions:

 * Fedora, simply install with `sudo dnf install onedrive`
 * Arch Linux, available from AUR as [onedrive-abraunegg](https://aur.archlinux.org/packages/onedrive-abraunegg/)

+**Important:** Distribution packages may be of an older release when compared to the latest release that is [available](https://github.com/abraunegg/onedrive/releases).
+If a package is out out date, please contact the package maintainer for resolution.

 ## Build Requirements
 *   Build environment must have at least 1GB of memory & 1GB swap space